 It will start a quick scan, also you can go to "All-Around Recovery" if the quick scan cannot search your lost data.

-You can preview the recover data from APFS Volume on Mac after the deep scan.
-Click "Recover" button to save your files.
+You can preview the recovered data from APFS Volume on Mac after the deep scan.
+Click the "Recover" button to save your files.

 APFS format is ideal for your Mac especially if you have installed macOS High Sierra on it, this file system will ensure that you can copy and duplicate files and folders quickly and also enhance the reliability of your drives.
 However, if your APFS volume becomes corrupted for some reason and you end up losing your data then don’t lose hope.
 You can easily get back your lost data using data recovery software.
 Recoverit Data Recovery is the best software that can help you in retrieving any files which you might have lost.
 It makes it easier to recover lost data from APFS volume efficiently and quickly.

 Disk utility is a great tool to solve various issues such as partitioning hard disks, repairing corrupted hard drives, mounting & unmounting storage devices, etc.

 Start by launching the Disk utility.
 Go to applications then select utility.